 Lacricath balloon dilation is a procedure used to treat tear duct obstructions that do not clear with probing and irrigation.
 It is also used for older children with tear duct blockage.
 During this procedure, a balloon probe is used to clear the obstruction.
 The balloon is then deflated and the catheter is removed.
-Often, the area where the tear duct opens into the nose is enlarged by a procedure called"infracture of the turbinate."
+Often, the area where the tear duct opens into the nose is enlarged by a procedure called "infracture of the turbinate."
 Near the end of the procedure, fluid is irrigated through the tear duct.
 This shows us that the tear duct is draining properly.

 Lacricath requires general anesthesia and takes approximately 30 minutes to perform.
 The patient is generally ready to go home within a few hours after the procedure.
 There are no bandages and there is no pain.
 There may be a small amount of blood in the tears or from the nose following the procedure, but this is usually minor.
 It will not be necessary to limit your child’s activities following the procedure.

 As a normal routine, we ask that you take your child to see his or her pediatric eye care doctor within two days of the procedure to make sure that your child is healthy enough for general anesthesia.
-In addition to this, a preop appointment will be made for you and your child at Thomas Eye Group to check your child and to answer any remaining questions that you may have.
-In some cases, parents may also be asked bring their child in for a blood test prior to the procedure.
+In addition to this, a pre-op appointment will be made for you and your child at Thomas Eye Group to check your child and to answer any remaining questions that you may have.
+In some cases, parents may also be asked to bring their child in for a blood test prior to the procedure.
 Our surgery coordinator will schedule your child’s surgery and will review your child’s preop instructions with you.
 She will give you written instructions specific to your child's needs.

 Eye drops will be prescribed for use for three days before the procedure and for 5 days after the procedure.
-An information sheet will be given to you at the hospital with instructions on the care your child will need following surgery.
+An information sheet will be given to you at the hospital with instructions on the care your child will need the following surgery.

 If you have any additional questions, please call us at any of our convenient locations in Atlanta, Sandy Springs and all across Georgia.
 You may also want to jot them down so that you can review them with the pediatric eye care specialist at the time of your preop visit.
 We look forward to taking care of your child.

 Tear duct obstruction is a very common problem in infants and frequently, within the first five or six months of life, it clears up on its own.
 The tear system in our eyes is like a shower system.
 Each eye has a tear gland that is continually making tears, even when we are not crying, and a tear duct (or drain pipe) to drain tears out of the eyes and into the nose.
 (This is why we get a runny nose when we cry.)
-Some children are born with a blockage in the bottom of the tear duct and the result is similar to what happens when a shower drain is blocked.
+Some children are born with a blockage at the bottom of the tear duct and the result is similar to what happens when a shower drain is blocked.
 When we examine these children, we see a thin rim of water in the eye, and tears running down their cheek even when they are not crying.
 Because the tears do not flush properly, these children may get recurrent infections with yellow or green discharge in the corner of the eye.

 Although the success rate of a tear duct probe is over 90 percent, occasionally a child will require a second tear duct procedure.